5ifar/AdventureWorks/Project Implementation/Documentation.md

 30. ‘90 Day Rolling Profit’: It is the value of the running total of 90 days of the Total Profit measure.
 Format as Currency with commas and no decimal.

     DAX: `90 Day Rolling Profit = CALCULATE([Total Profit], DATESINPERIOD('AW Calendar Lookup'[Date], MAX('AW Calendar Lookup'[Date]), -90, DAY))`

+---

+## Phase 4: Visualizing Data with Reports

+**Step 1:** Sketching the Dashboard Layout:

+**I:** According to design framework guideline we would first define the objective of the dashboard.
+Since we have multiple objectives we would need a multi-page dashboard with each page serving a distinct deliberate purpose.
+Our goals are:
+1. Track KPIs: This would be a Executive targeted dashboard
+2. Compare regional performance: This would require geospatial (map) analysis
+3. Analyze product-level trends: This would need a product detail view
+4. Identify high-value customers: This would need a customer detail view

+**II:** 3 Key Questions:
+1. Type of Data: Time-series (calendar data), Categorical (product category/subcategory data), Geospatial (territory data), Hierarchies
+2. Communication Objective: Comparison & Composition
+3. End User Type: Managers

+**III:** Executive Dashboard Home View:

+View layout design is often based on reading patterns: F & Z. The visuals are then arranged in the way these letters are drawn.
+The visual granularity increases as we move through the reading pattern.
+The top area is the most important in both layout designs since its the first place views are going to look.
+We start by adding the brand logo to the top left corner to set the context.
+The logo is followed by main high-level overall KPI cards in the remaining top area since this are important for executives and managers to see first.
+The middle left area will contain a line chart trending visual with date hierarchy to allow granularity drilling, followed by KPI context cards below it like current month/previous month/month over month revenue change etc. Increasing the revenue granularity in the middle we can do a product category breakout showing comparison across categories.
+Followed by a little product level visual like Top 10 revenue driving products with some conditional formatting.
+We can add an intuitive user friendly way for navigating between pages by creating a left navigation panel with some icons using the page navigation and bookmark functionalities.

+**IV:** Map detail Page: We can add a slicer to the top of the map visual to dig into a specific country or continent and display corresponding data.

+**V:** Product detail Page: We can filter focus into specific products on this page in the top right and show target revenue/profit/order stats using gauge charts to show product performance against those targets.
+We can also add some trending visuals like revenue/profit trending chart and column chart trending to show returns/return rate trends.

+**VI:** Customer detail Page: We start on top right with high level metrics like total customers/customer revenue/orders per customer followed by compositional analysis of the customer demographics using donut charts.
+We can add some trending visuals like total customers and finally for the objective of identifying high-value customers we can add a table/matrix visual showing the top n customers.
+We can also add some info buttons to display some insight using bookmark to draw to a filtered view.

+**Step 2:** Add 4 Report Views – Exec Dashboard, Map, Product Detail, Customer Detail.

+**In Exec Dashboard View:**

+**Step 3:** Add AW Logo to the top left corner using Insert Image option.
+Add Rounded Rectangle Shapes as a background for the Main KPI cards.
+Change Rounded Corner Prop to 15%.
+Change Fill Colour to Black 20%.
+Remove Border.
+Height: 100 Width: 225.
+Make 3 more copies of the shape.
+Select all, Format Align – Distribute Horizontally & Align Top.

+**Step 4:** Add Rectangle shape for the Navigation Bar to the View left edge from end to end.
+Change Fill Colour to 20% Black.
+Remove Border.
+Copy the bar to all the views.
+In the Selection pane, rename all added objects and group the KPI Card Backgrounds as KPI Backgrounds.